-REPAIRING PERMANENT BRIDGES AND FERRIES 10.3
+10.3 REPAIRING PERMANENT BRIDGES AND FERRIES

-The following GCACW Standard Rules for permanent bridge and ferry repair (identical to those in OTR) apply to all GCACW games.
+The following GCACW Standard Rules for permanent bridge and ferry repair apply to all GCACW games.

 Note: These rules supercede the pertinent repair rules in SIV (see SIV 23.2).
 In SIV, both Union and Confederate units may attempt to repair bridges and ferries according to the GCACW Standard Rules procedure.